skepticaldude/devops-learning/README.md

 i completed a google clould lab called `CLOUD RUN` here's the detail below.

-In this lab, you learn to:
+In this lab, i learnt to:

 * Enable the Cloud Run and Artifact Registry APIs.
 *	Create a simple Node.js application that can be deployed as a serverless, stateless container.